ondras12345/AlarmClock/docs/manual.md

 once you press the apply button, so you can set the time to now + 10 s and press the button on time to set it precisely.

+The entered date is checked for validity when the apply button is pressed.
+If the entered date is invalid, nothing happens.

 ## Alarms

 | Option                          | Values               | Type  | Meaning                                       |